 Camping at Deception Pass State Park

 The park offers three campgrounds: Quarry Pond (open year-round), Bowman Bay, and Cranberry Lake.
-Bowman Bay Campground is located near a favored kayak launch site on Fidalgo Island and is the smallest and most secluded with 18 tent sites and two utility sites.
-The most popular and largest is Cranberry Lake Campground, which sits on a narrow piece of land between the lake and North Beach.
+Bowman Bay Campground is located near a kayak launch site on Fidalgo Island and is the smallest and most secluded.
+The most popular and largest is Cranberry Lake Campground, which sits between the lake and North Beach.

 Travel Tip: All of these campgrounds stay busy and book out far in advance, especially during summer.
-To snag a site, go to Washington State Parks reservations page ideally nine months in advance (when reservations open) to get preferred dates.
+To snag a site, go to the Washington State Parks reservations page ideally nine months in advance to get preferred dates.

-This lodge boasts expansive views of the San Juan Islands, Swinomish Channel, and Mount Baker.
+- Swinomish Casino & Lodge: Enjoy expansive views of the San Juan Islands, Swinomish Channel, and Mount Baker.
 To celebrate the Swinomish Tribe, each room is decorated with Native American touches and local artwork.
-The adjoining casino has entertainment and plenty of gaming, from slots to table games.
+The adjoining casino has entertainment and plenty of gaming.

-Located a stone’s throw from the calm waters of Penn Cove on Whidbey Island, Captain Whidbey Inn is a historic 1907 lodge tucked away in an old-growth forest.
+- Captain Whidbey: Located a stone’s throw from the calm waters of Penn Cove on Whidbey Island, this historic 1907 lodge is tucked away in an old-growth forest.
 Stroll the grounds, lounge in a hammock, or enjoy a local wine on the deck of its waterfront restaurant.

 Deception Pass Parking

 All parking within the park requires a Discover Pass, which you can purchase online or at one of the automated pay stations within the park.
-Pay stations can be found in the parking lots of West Beach, Cornet Bay Boat Ramp, and the lot south of the Deception Pass Bridge and allow you to purchase a one-day or annual pass.
-You can also self-register with cash, using envelopes and slot boxes at 27 spots throughout the park.
+Pay stations can be found in the parking lots of West Beach (currently closed to trailers, motorhomes, or buses), Cornet Bay Boat Ramp, and the lot south of the Deception Pass Bridge and allow you to purchase a one-day or annual pass.
+You can also pay with cash using envelopes and slot boxes throughout the park.

-Travel Tip: If you are camping in the park, there is no need to buy a Discover Pass to park your vehicle at your site, as the parking is included in the campground fee.
+Travel Tip: If you are camping in the park, you don’t need to buy a Discover Pass to park your vehicle at your site, as the parking is included in the campground fee.

 Deception Pass State Park FAQ